 Question for you: What’s your favorite quick and easy breakfast?

-Know someone who would love this recipe?
-Share it with them!
-And stick around for more awesomeness – subscribe to Vegan Runner Eats in the top right corner of this page to receive the latest posts, or follow the blog on Facebook, Twitter, Google+ and Instagram!
+If you’ve enjoyed this post, share it with your friends on social media!
+And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free copy of my vegan dinner recipe e-book as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.